 Once you’ve determined the problems you’re aiming to solve – and brainstormed your ideal content supply chain workflow – talk to IT experts to discover how to make it a reality.
 DAM-PIM integration is rarely the final destination in projects of this kind.
 You may end up with a project that combines multiple software solutions into a seamless workflow.
 For example, PIM, DAM, design tools, CMS and more.

-Basic technical considerations before planning PIM-DAM integration
+Technical foundational considerations before planning PIM-DAM integration.

 Following on from the points above, here’s a quick rundown of some technical things you need to know about if you’re considering a DAM-PIM integration.